hdev14/project-s/README.md

 ### Docker

-The project has a docker-compose.yml that is perfect to setup every thing you thing to run the project localy.
+The project has a docker-compose.yml that is perfect to setup every thing you need to run the project localy.
 So all you need is just exec the command below:

 `docker compose up --build`